zdravkov/kendo-docs/api/javascript/ui/tabstrip.md

 ### dataContentUrlField `String`*(default: "")*

- Sets the field of the data item that provides the URL for the ajax loaded tab content.
+Sets the field of the data item that provides the URL for the Ajax loaded tab content.

 #### Example